The Effect of Attention Head Count on Transformer Approximation: Generalized -Retrieval Tasks

 \section{Generalized $D$-Retrieval Tasks}

 \paragraph{Target functions.} To motivate our construction, consider a simple one-dimensional example:

 with target

 This task requires the model to extract two distinct features from the sequence—the maximum and the minimum—before combining them.
-It can thus be viewed as a retrieval problem with \emph{intrinsic dimension} $D=2$, corresponding to the two independent features being aggregated.
+It can thus be viewed as a retrieval problem with two independent features being aggregated.

 This example illustrates the broader idea behind our target class: retrieval-style problems where multiple salient features must be identified and combined.
 We now formalize this intuition by defining the family of \emph{generalized $D$-retrieval tasks}.